 Wakame (Undaria pinnatifida) algae extract

-Undaria is partially digested in the human gut 7, and test tube studies have demonstrated that fibers from brown algae can be fermented by human fecal bacteria 8.
-The serum uptake of fucoidans has not been assessed to date.
-Undaria pinnatifida has been consumed as a food and traditional medicine in Asia for thousands of years, indicating a safe precedence for human consumption 1, 9.
+Undaria is partially digested in the human gut 5 and test tube studies have shown that fibers from brown algae could be fermented by human fecal bacteria 6.
+The serum uptake of fucoidans has been minimally assessed to date 7.
+Undaria pinnatifida has been consumed as a food and traditional medicine in Asia for thousands of years, indicating a safe precedence for human consumption 1,8.

 This ingredient can be found in the following products in United States: